Full-service Malay subtitling agency

 Included in Adelphi’s Malay subtitling services is our capacity to localize motion graphics and animations, printed materials, Articulate Storyline e-learning projects, and any on-screen text in-house with no outsourcing.
 This makes Adelphi the full-service Malay localization agency for all your Malay subtitling requirements.

-Tips for subtitling
+Tips for preparing your videos for subtitling

-- Always check if the subject has already been translated into the language you require, this might mean there are established ways to spell product names etc. Where possible, provide a glossary list of these, so we can inform our translators.
+- Always check if the subject has already been translated into the language you require, as this might mean there are established ways to spell product names etc. Where possible, provide a glossary list of these, so we can inform our translators.

-- Make sure the video you provide us with is final, as all of the translated content and timings will have to be redone at an extra cost if they change in the middle of the project.
+- Make sure the video you provide us with is final, as all the translated content and timings will have to be redone at an extra cost if they change in the middle of the project.

 - It is always best to transcribe the video with time-codes in the original language first and only then translate, so only one set of time-coding needs to be done.
-If not, then we have to time-code each language individually, meaning extra costs and longer turnarounds.
+If not, we then have to time-code each language individually, meaning extra costs and longer turnarounds.